 We enjoyed the variety of activities, and especially the many that were very hands on.

-Here’s a pyramid the boys made, and a cake version of a map of Egypt.
+Here’s a pyramid the boys made, and a cake map of Egypt.

 Something else I really appreciated about this history curriculum is that it covers what is going on all over the world so students get a clear picture of the time period, instead of studying events or people in isolation.